flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

 ^^^^^^^^^^^^^^

-Launch domain (`exec::launch_domain`) is used to define how many index points should index task have.
-If no `launch_dmain` is passed to the `execute` method, the default will be used.
-The default is `0` if no topology instanced is passed or the one specified in the topology instance passed to the task (the number of colors topology instance have).
+Launch domain (`exec::launch_domain`) is used to define how many index points should an index task have.
+If no `launch_domain` is passed to the `execute` method, the default will be used.
+If a topology instance is passed the default is the number of colors that instance has.
+Otherwise, the default is `0`.

 Example 3: MPI Tasks